-Francesco Patriarca (b.1974, Rome) is an Italian multimedia artist.
+Francesco Patriarca (b.1974, Rome, Italy) is an Italian multimedia artist.
 His research is based on different expressive languages that include painting, photography, drawing, installation, and music.
 Through careful observation of the environment and its constant mutations, the artist translates his visual thoughts into cycles of works that are conceived of as a personal diary; an ongoing visual biography.

 Patriarca makes emotional, vibrating abstract works that focus on gestural and chromatic energy where the subject is often to be found and interpreted through the viewer’s personal experience.
 He has shown his work extensively in site-specific installations, museums, and private institutions worldwide.
 Partiarca lives and works in Rome.